kaushalya4s5s7/Unipay/README.md

    npm run dev
    ```

-Your local instance of Payzoll should now be running at `http://localhost:5173`.
+Your local instance of PayNova should now be running at `http://localhost:5173`.

 ## 🤝 Contributing